nanih98/aws-sso/README.md

 1. Open your browser and log in using your external identity provider configured with AWS SSO (gmail for example if you use google workspaces as external idp)
 2. Install the tool using one of the ways described below

-## Tested environments

-* Tested with Google Workspaces as external identity provider in AWS SSO
-* Tested in Mac OSX and Linux

 # Installation